The Biggest Lie We Believe About Influence

-It’s a subtle, seemingly innocuous phrase that rings through my head.
-It attacks me when I’m doubting myself.
+It’s a subtle, seemingly harmless phrase that rings throughout my head all day long and attacks me when I doubt myself.
 It’s my excuse for not starting sooner.

 “If only I had a platform…”